Zush vs NameQuick: AI File Renamer Comparison

 Is BYOK free in both tools?

-Does Zush support all 7 AI providers like NameQuick?
+Does Zush support all NameQuick AI providers?

 Does NameQuick support RAW photos?